open-feature/flagd/docs/reference/flag-definitions.md

 Operations are used to take action on, or compare properties retrieved from the context.
 These are provided out-of-the-box by JsonLogic.
+It's worth noting that JsonLogic operators never throw exceptions or abnormally terminate due to invalid input.
+As long as a JsonLogic operator is structurally valid, it will return a falsy/nullish value.

 | Operator               | Description                                                          | Context type | Example                                                                                                                                                                |
 | ---------------------- | -------------------------------------------------------------------- | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |